curateteaching/digitalpedagogy/keywords/prototype.md

 A prototype is a kind of model, and in this case the assignment is to create a prototype that models the contents of an academic article.
 The class will have previously read the paper; the content model is sketched or built in order to facilitate discussion.
 In this image, the students were discussing Winner's chapter "Do Artifacts Have Politics."
 They broke into small groups to do the exercise, then came back to the large group for each team to lead a discussion of the prototype they had created.

+> MATT: You give a fuller mention of Winner's chapter in the next artifact description.
+Please provide the more detailed information here, when you first mention Winner's piece.

 This image shows a model where the reader is standing with the opening question in front of the argument, which is represented as a two-storied building.
 There is only one answer possible--yes--but the implications afterward vary.
 There are different aspects to politics, and at the second level, there are both technical and social dimensions.
 Finally, there are less substantial but still significant influences coming through the windows like breezes.

 For some students, the models might look more like graphic facilitation, where conventional symbols such as boxes and arrows are combined with text and representations of people or settings; for other students, the models might be diagrams like mind maps that group the various topics; for still others, the models could be structured in a way that is emergent from the content.